 – It is common practice to deliver by caesarean section because of the small risk of infection in the neonate.

-- Ideally, this scenario should be discussed with the woman early in pregnancy by the primary caregiver in conjunction with specialist advice.
+– Ideally, this scenario should be discussed with the woman early in pregnancy by the primary caregiver in conjunction with specialist advice.

 Intrapartum IV aciclovir may be considered based on anecdotal evidence, although there have been no trials to assess the value of such therapy.